Gracewanggg/Grace_BSE_Portfolio/index.md

 Some key topics that I learned from this project have been how to code sensors and mechanisms using Arduino IDE, some basic electrical, fabrication using tools like the dremel, and CAD.
 In the future, I hope to learn more about mechanical design, specifically CAD, and electronics and add on the nerf gun modification that I ran out of time for here.

 # CAD
-Front View
+Figure #1 - Front View
 <br>
 ![Front View Image](frontView.png)
 <br>
-Inside View
+Figure #2 - Inside View
 <br>
 ![Inside View Image](insideView.png)
 <br>
-Locking Mechanism
+Figure #3 - Locking Mechanism
 <br>
 ![Locking Mechanism Image](lockingMechanism.png)

 # Flowchart
+Figure #4 - Flowchart
 ![Flowchart Image](Flowchart.png)

 # Code